bnmosria/PaginatorAdapter/README.md

     ...
 ```
-In the action in the Controller just call the service to get a Zend-Paginator object with the result set.
+In the action in the Controller just call the service to get a Laminas-Paginator object with the result set.

 ```php --PostController